Stevenk323/Show-List/README.md

 # Show-List
-A Site to keep track of shows and movies
+A site to keep track of your shows

+Enter a show, rate it, insert how many episodes, add optional comments.
+The list saves locally to the machine

+Written with HTML, CSS, Bootstrap, Javascript